cmusatyalab/elijah-cloudlet/README.md

         > $ cd ./bin
         > $ ./cloudlet base /path/to/base_disk.img
-        > (__Use raw file format__)
+        > % Use raw file format virtual disk

-	This will launch GUI (VNC) connecting to your guest OS and cloudlet module will start creating ``base vm`` when you close VNC window.
-So please loggin to the guest OS and close the GUI window when you think it's right snapshotting point as a base VM.
+	This will launch GUI (VNC) connecting to your guest OS and the code will start creating ``base vm`` when you close VNC window.
+So please loggin to the guest OS and close the GUI window when you think it's right point snapshotting the guest OS as a base VM (typically right after booting up).
-	The code will generate snapshot of the VM (for both memory and disk) and save the information at DB.
+	Then, it will generate snapshot of the current states (for both memory and disk) and save the information to DB.
 You can check list of ``base vm`` by

 		> $ ./cloudlet list-base

+	Later, we will provide several golden images for ``base vm`` such as vanilla Windows7, Ubuntu 12.04 LTS, Fedora 19.
+We expect that general users import these ``base vms`` rather than generates his own base vm.

-2. Creating ``overlay vm`` on top of ``base vm``.
+2. Creating ``VM overlay`` using ``base vm``.
     Now you can create your customized VM based on top of ``base vm``

         > $ cd ./bin